jiangmy97/AutoWinding_Matlab_Maxwell/README.md

 # AutoWinding_Matlab_Maxwell
 An auto AC and DC machine's winding/excitation arrangement MATLAB script for ANSYS Maxwell 2D/3D.

-The MATLAB script for DC machine is [here](https://github.com/jiangmy97/AutoWinding_Matlab_Maxwell/blob/main/AutoWindingDC.m) and for AC machine is [here](https://github.com/jiangmy97/AutoWinding_Matlab_Maxwell/blob/main/AutoWindingAC.m).
+The MATLAB script for AC machine is [here](https://github.com/jiangmy97/AutoWinding_Matlab_Maxwell/blob/main/AutoWindingAC.m) and for DC machine is [here](https://github.com/jiangmy97/AutoWinding_Matlab_Maxwell/blob/main/AutoWindingDC.m).

 Last updated on 2021-08-04.

 ## Function:
-* Auto AC machines' winding arrangement calculation.
+* Auto AC/DC machines' winding arrangement calculation.
 The slot-star vectogram will be plotted.
 The slot-phase arrangements and corresponding data will be displayed in the command window.
 * Auto excitation arrangement in ANSYS Maxwell 2D/3D.
 No need for manual input.

 ## How to use it: